WICG/display-locking/explainer.md

 ## Proposal: Display Locking

 Using display locking,
-**web authors can control when not to pay the rendering costs for a locked subtree**, and also **request the user-agent to do the updates in a non-janky way**.
+developers can **control when not to pay the rendering costs for a locked subtree**, and also **request the user-agent to do the updates in a non-janky way**.

 The developer will be able to lock an element and its subtree,